OnlineDigitalreview/Natural-Remedies-Empire/README.md

  	<li><strong>Unlimited Content Creation:</strong> With 464 prompts across 20 popular categories, effortlessly generate endless natural remedy recipes, eBooks, blogs, and videos.</li>
  	<li><strong>Affordable Investment:</strong> At just $17, this small cost delivers enormous potential for personal projects or building a profitable business.</li>
  	<li><strong>Beginner-Friendly:</strong> No expertise needed—copy and paste prompts to create professional-quality content in minutes.</li>
- 	<li><strong>Diverse Monetization Options:</strong> Open multiple income streams, from selling eBooks and offering subscriptions to launching a YouTube channel or blog.</li>
+ 	<li><strong>Diverse Monetization Options:</strong> Open <a href="https://github.com/OnlineDigitalreview/Natural-Remedies-Empire">multiple income streams</a>, from selling eBooks and offering subscriptions to launching a YouTube channel or blog.</li>
  	<li><strong>Includes Visuals:</strong> Each recipe prompt comes with a follow-up to generate high-quality illustrations, enhancing the visual appeal of your content.</li>
  	<li><strong>Perfect for All Skill Levels:</strong> Whether you’re a beginner or an experienced creator, this tool saves time and simplifies content creation.</li>
  	<li><strong>Thriving Market:</strong> The natural remedies niche is rapidly growing, offering endless opportunities to capitalize on this trend.</li>